FREE SHIPPING IN NORTH AMERICA ON ORDERS OVER $200 (Some exclusions apply)

 Important:

-Warm an unseasoned pan for 15 minutes in a 400-degree F oven to open its pores.
+- Heat the oven to 200 °F and warm the unseasoned pan for 15 minutes to open its pores.

-Place the oiled pan upside down in a cold oven, then set the oven to its maximum baking temperature.
-Once the oven reaches its maximum temperature, heat the pan for one hour.
-Turn off the oven; cool the pan in the oven for at least two hours.
+- Place the oiled pan upside down in a cold oven, then set it to 450-500 °F. Once the oven is preheated, bake the pan for one hour.
+Turn off the oven, and allow the pan to cool completely before removing it.

-Repeat the process a few more times, until the pan develops a dark, semi-matte surface.
+- Repeat steps 2 and 3 a few more times until the pan develops a dark, semi-matte surface.

 The first few things you cook in your carbon steel should be high in fat.
 Bacon works great, or even just using extra oil for your stir-fry.

-While we don’t recommend aggressively scrubbing either cast-iron or carbon steel, this isespecially important in carbon steel.
-An abrasive steel wool pad or harsh soaps will strip the seasoning right off a carbon steel pan.
+An abrasive steel wool pad or harsh soaps will strip the seasoning right off a carbon steel or cast iron pan.
 Instead, use water and a drop of mild detergent on a Tawashi Brush.
 The gentle coconut fibres of the brush are tough on food but easy on steel.
 Rinse your pan in hot water and dry thoroughly to avoid rust.
 Wipe it down with a bit of oil and you are done!

 HEATING